lrschaeffer/Gate-Classifier/README.md

 # Gate-Classifier
-A program to classify reversible gates based on their truthtables.
+A program to classify reversible gates based on their truth tables.